WPPN 02/21: Reserving contracts with businesses with a public service mission

 7.1 Establishing the eligibility of organisations tendering for contracts reserved under Regulation 20

-As the Public Contracts Regulations 2015 are silent on how a sheltered workshop or economic operator might demonstrate their “main aim is the social and professional integration of disabled or disadvantaged persons” or how a sheltered workshop or economic operator might demonstrate it meets the threshold of 30% of employees being either disabled or otherwise disadvantaged, the Welsh Government has prepared guidance on the following issues to assist Welsh contracting authorities when reserving contracts under Regulation 20.
+As the Public Contracts Regulations 2015 are silent on how a sheltered workshop or economic operator might demonstrate their “main aim is the social and professional integration of disabled or disadvantaged persons” or how a sheltered workshop or economic operator might demonstrate it meets the threshold of 30% of employees being either disabled or otherwise disadvantaged, the Welsh Government has prepared guidance on the following issues to assist WPS bodies when reserving contracts under Regulation 20.

 The 3 key issues for consideration are: